mrchrisjoy/redux-entity/README.md

 ### addEntity

-Adds an entity to the collection state.
+Add an entity to the collection state.

 #### Parameters